ed-churchill/implied-order-book/README.md

 * If GEX is positive, dealers are LONG GAMMA, so if the index moves up 1%, then delta also goes up so dealers need to SELL the underlying to delta hedge.
 If the index moves down 1%, then delta also goes down so dealers need to BUY the underlying to delta hedge.
 * If GEX is negative, dealers are SHORT GAMMA, so if the index moves up 1%, then delta goes down so dealers need to BUY the underlying to delta hedge.
 If the index moves down 1%, then delta goes up so dealers need to SELL the underlying to delta hedge.

+If we calculate GEX at various strikes, there will be some strike price where dealers go from positve GEX to negative GEX.
+We can compare where the index is currently trading with this strike.
+Then:
+* If the index is trading in the positive gamma zone, we are in a **volatility stabilizing** market and dealers are supplying liquidity to the market since their hedging flows are always in the opposite direction to the way the market is moving.
+Why is this?
+Because dealers are long gamma.
+So:
+    * If the underlying market moves up, delta moves up, so dealers must sell the underlying, which pushes the price of the underlying back down and keeps it stable.
+    * If the underlying market moves down, delta moves down, so dealers must buy the underlying, which pushes the price of the underlying back up and keeps it stable.

+* If the index is trading in the negative gamma zone, we are in a **volatility destabilizing** market and dealers are taking liquidity from the market since their hedging flows are always in the same direction to the way the market is moving.
+Why is this?
+Because dealers are short gamma.
+So:
+    * If the underlying market moves up, delta moves down, so dealers must buy the underlying, which pushes the price of the underlying up even further, which is destabilising.
+    * If the underlying market moves down, delta moves up, so dealers must sell the underlying, which pushes the price of the underlying down even further, which is destabilising.